d4n3sh/thedaneshproject/content/posts/2008-07-24-how-to-set-your-system-time-using-ntp.md

   - 890109013

 ---
-Here&#8217;s a quick walk through to synchronize your system time through NTP.
+Here's a quick walk through to synchronize your system time through NTP.

-Install the NTP package if you don&#8217;t already have it installed.
+Install the NTP package if you don't already have it installed.

 `[root@abubu]# yum install ntp`